 So, you’re not sure whether to go down the Gaming PC road or the Console route?

-With both highly-anticipated next gen consoles like the Xbox One and the PS4 now sitting on etailer’s shelves, games as we know it are about to change.
+With next gen consoles like the Xbox One and the PS4 now sitting on etailer’s shelves, games as we know it are about to change.
 The console market has, for a number of years, dictated how the graphics in modern games is developed and in many cases, the PC was left with games that high-end models could run with their eyes shut – if PC’s had eyes that is.

 Thankfully, both the new consoles have received beefed-up specifications that will only help to give game visuals a much-needed boost, driving development forward with this being a good thing for both console and gaming PC owners.